TamaraWallace/Squad22/README.md

 Welcome to Taskilla!
 This app aims to help users manage their busy lives and keep track of what they need to accomplish.

 The program is composed of Users & Tasks.
-It allows for the creation of new Users and of new Tasks and allows a logged in User to manage their tasks by viewing them, completing them, and adding new ones.
+It allows for the creation of new Users and new Tasks and allows a logged in User to manage their tasks by viewing them, completing them, and adding new ones.

 ======================================================================================